airdrophunterph/charlzitlamera.ml/mlm_quotation.md

-# Quotation: MLM System Integrations (Philippine Freelancer Rates)
+# Quotation: MLM System Integrations

 ## Overview
 This quotation outlines the costs for integrating SMS notifications, email notifications, branch-based POS system, and inventory management for your MLM business in the Philippines.
-POS and inventory system pricing is based on typical freelance programmer rates in the Philippines.
+POS and inventory system pricing is based on typical programmer rates in the Philippines.

 ## Detailed Pricing